dinalzein/GenderBiasFewShotText/gender_data_substitution/README.md

 3. The [neutral_pairs.json](./data/neutral_pairs.json) consists of pairs of words, each pair has a gender word with the corresponding gender free version of it.

 ## Datasets
 As we are mainly concerned in gender data, we use both [CommonCrawl](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.646.4837&rep=rep1&type=pdf) and [WikipediaGenderEvents](https://github.com/PlusLabNLP/ee-wiki-bias/blob/master/data/final_manual.csv) corpora that can be found in [data_utilities](./data_utilities).
-Two Jupyter Notebooks are provided to generate the augmented versions in [Introduction](#introduction) of each corpus and will be released in [data](../data) to be used directly for the main project.
+Two Jupyter Notebooks are provided to generate the augmented versions of each corpus and will be released in [data](../data) to be used directly for the main project.
 They can be directly launched in Google Colab from here:

 - <a href="https://colab.research.google.com/github/dinalzein/CSC/blob/main/data_substitution_CommonCrawl.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> for the CommonCrawl dataset.